 After lunch we head to Zagreb, 50 kilometres east of the border with Slovenia.
-We pass two mid-12th-century castles as we follow the mighty Sava River: Brestanica (Rajhenburg), and Brežice (Rann), sites where Nazi occupiers deported Slovenes in 1942-44.
 This evening is at leisure at our hotel in the heart of Zagreb, the Esplanade Hotel.
 (Overnight Zagreb) BL

-Day 16: Friday 13 September, Zagreb
+Day 16: Friday 18 September, Zagreb

-- Introductory walking tour of Zagreb - Croatian Museum of Naïve Art: Guided visit with Curator - Guided Tour of sculptor Ivan Mestrovic's atelier (subject to confirmation in 2024) - Archaeological Museum (subject to confirmation in 2024)
+• Introductory walking tour of Zagreb

+- Croatian Museum of Nai We Art: Guided visit with Curator - Guided Tour of sculptor Ivan Mestrovic's atelier - Archaeological Museum

 We walk the streets of Zagreb, a confident and relatively new Slavonic inland capital city of 800,000 people.
 Most people who think they 'know' Croatia really only know the coasts of Dalmatia, with their Venetian and classical Greco-Roman heritages.
 On this Adriatic coast, the Balkans sometimes seem an afterthought, even though they were key to the prosperity of Ragusa (Dubrovnik).
 Zagreb is like the Melbourne of Alfred Deakin: a Victorian-age city, commercial from the outset, national by conviction.
 Once two minor medieval towns, one upper, the other lower, each loathing the other, Zagreb thrived only when it became the key gubernatorial post (Ban) in the western Balkan parts of the Habsburg Empire.
 Ljubljana thrived likewise, but earlier at first, and then later (in Plecnik's Art Nouveau times).
-Led first by its Bans, later despite them, Zagreb became - in 1848-49, in 1918-19, in 1928-45, and in 1990-95 - a centre shaping national "Illyrian" feeling of resistance against imperial domination by Magyars, Habsburgs, Serbs and Serb-Yugoslavs.
-While the affinities of their South Slav native languages united Serbs, Croats and Slovenes, the anchors of national feeling and of resistance to empire for educated Serbs were Orthodox, Cyrillic and Byzantine, not Roman Catholic and Latin, as in Croatia.
-And the capitals of the oppressors they came to loathe also differed in the imaginations of Serbs, Croats and Slovenes.
-The Serbs' oppressors seemed based in Constantinople, and perhaps in Albania, Bulgaria and Bosnia; the Croats and Slovenes instead regarded Vienna equivocally, scarcely regarding Moscow or Constantinople (Istanbul) as a danger.
+Led first by its Bans, later despite them, Zagreb became a centre shaping national "Illyrian" feeling of resistance against imperial domination by Magyars, Habsburgs, Serbs and Serb-Yugoslavs.

-We spend most of our day in the Upper Town (Gornji Grad).
-Here we take a curator-led tour of the unique Croatian Museum of Naïve Art (Hrvatski Muzej Naivne Umetnosti).
+We spend most of our day today in the Upper Town (Gornji Grad).
+Here we take a curator-led tour of the unique Croatian Museum of Nai\(\text{Nai}\) Art (Hrvatski Muzej Naivne Umetnosti).
 A highlight here is the rural national imagery of Ivan Generalic (1914-92).
 We then lunch in an incomparable Croatian village cuisine restaurant: Konoba Didov San.
 Nearby, we tour the atelier of the Europhile sculptor Ivan Mestrovic (1883-1962), an exile from Croatia in 1942, and from Yugoslavia from 1947.
-We then return to the lower town, taking the steps or the funicular, we explore the Archaeological Museum, and its garden café, close to our hotel.
+We then return to the lower town, taking the steps or the funicular, we explore the Archaeological Museum, and its garden cafe\(\text{M}\), close to our hotel.
 (Overnight Zagreb) BL

-Day 17: Saturday 14 September, Zagreb
+Day 17: Saturday 19 September, Zagreb

-- Strossmayer Gallery of Old Masters, Croatian Academy of Arts & Sciences (subject to confirmation in 2024) - National Museum of Modern Art - Afternoon at leisure - Farewell Dinner at Dubravkin Put restaurant
+- Strossmayer Gallery of Old Masters, Croatian Academy of Arts & Sciences - Gallery of Modern Art - Afternoon at leisure - Farewell Dinner at Dubravkin Put restaurant

 We do not have to venture far from our hotel today.
 One block one way is the Croatian Academy's Strossmayer Gallery of Old Masters (1880), which holds a collection of European paintings from the fifteenth to the nineteenth century.
 In the courtyard, we view the eleventh-century Slavonic glagolithic 'Rosetta Stone' of Croatia.
-One block another way, in the heart of 'cafe town', is the National Museum of Modern Art (Moderna Galerija, 1883), home to the national collection of 19th- and 20th-century art.
+One block another way, in the heart of 'cafe town', is the Gallery of Modern Art (Moderna Galerija, 1883), home to the national collection of 19th- and 20th-century art.
 We shall tour both galleries.
 There's time at leisure to have lunch and explore Zagreb further, at your leisure.
-Before dinner, you may wish to try a plum brandy (šljivovica in Croatian; slivovo žganje in Slovene) or a walnut brandy (orahovac; orehovo žganje).
 Our Farewell Dinner this evening is held at chef Priska Thuring's stylish Dubravkin Put restaurant on the edge of the Upper Town (Gornji Grad).
 (Overnight Zagreb) BD

-Day 18: Sunday 15 September, Depart Zagreb
+Day 18: Sunday 20 September, Depart Zagreb